JuanPautasso/jp-info/_pages/about.md

 I am deeply invested in supporting the next generation of researchers and fostering collaboration within the scientific community:

 - Supervised and guided students in imaging processing and data analysis, enabling them to excel in their research.
-- Delivered educational content and presentations to bridge gaps between academia and practical applications in Medical Imaging and Machine Learning.
+- Delivered educational content and presentations to bridge gaps between academia and practical applications in image optimization.

 ---

 ## 🌟 Vision and Passion

-My goal is to leverage my expertise in image processing** and data science to drive innovation and contribute to impactful research that enhances outcomes globally.
+My goal is to leverage my expertise in image processing and data science to drive innovation and contribute to impactful research that enhances outcomes globally.

 As I approach the completion of my Ph.D., I am eager to apply my technical expertise to new challenges beyond academia.
 With a strong foundation in analytical problem-solving, a collaborative mindset, and a commitment to meaningful innovation, I aim to apply technology to projects that positively impact society and address real-world challenges.